 Appropriately-sized feeders and waterers are necessary so that chicks can eat and drink upon arrival.
-You will need to dunk each chick's beak in the water trough, so that they will know where the water is and how to access it.
+You will need to dunk each chick's beak in the water trough so that they will know where the water is and how to access it.

 Birds are fully feathered at four weeks of age and will need little or no extra heat unless they are being raised in cold weather, such as below 50 degrees Fahrenheit.
 If they have access to the outdoors, wind and humidity are also factors that affect bird comfort.
 For chicks that are under four weeks of age, it might be worthwhile to build a small hover to help hold the heat close to the floor, if the room is larger and the air is cold away from the heat bulbs.

+Infrared lamps provide a convenient heat source for raising chicks.
+Use porcelain sockets approved for these lamps with a chain or wire (not the electric cord) so the lamp is no closer than 15 inches to the litter.
 An infrared bulb only heats the body of the chick, but not the air around the bird.
 In really cold weather, it's probably better to use a regular incandescent heat bulb, though it does stimulate the birds, making them more active and aggressive.

 - Give them clean water twice daily.